CLASSICAL LOST AND FOUND

 Once again we're pleased to welcome German pianist Markus Becker to these pages (see the newsletter of 15 April 2009) in stirring performances of all three pieces.
 He tempers his virtuosity with a sensitivity and commitment that make this revival of Widor's egregiously neglected orchestral music all the more compelling.
 Up-and-coming Swiss conductor Thierry Fischer elicits loving expansive performances from the BBC National Orchestra of Wales in support of Herr Becker.

-Done in the BBC Hoddinott Hall, Cardiff, Wales, the recordings are most welcome considering this recondite repertoire, however the soundstage seems somewhat compressed.
+Done in Hoddinott Hall, Cardiff, Wales, the recordings are most welcome considering this recondite repertoire, however the soundstage seems somewhat compressed.
 The piano is well balanced against the orchestra, but there’s occasional digital grain in the upper registers.
 Unfortunately this is also true of the violins in louder passages.
 The good news is listeners will be so enthralled with these enjoyable pieces they'll soon forget any sonic shortcomings.